Former Fed EXPOSES Gunna's Plea Deal. Did He Snitch?

 So Young Thug, right?

-As y'all know, this is uh, you know, hours after Gunna please guilty, you know, young thug is back in court.
+As y'all know, this is, you know, hours after Gunna pleads guilty.

-Atlanta rapper Young Thug is back in court for the Rico case against him.
+Atlanta rapper Young Thug is back in court for the RICO case against him.

-All 28 members of the young slime life record label, which prosecutors are accusing of having connection to street gang activity.
+All 28 members of the Young Slime Life record label, which prosecutors are accusing of having connection to street gang activity.

 Motion hearings for Young Thug and other YSL members happening right now.